Greet everyone in the room

 If you have an opinion or suggestion on the music being made, ask if it's wanted.
 Sometimes unwanted advice can be intimidating, disrespectful, or just unwanted.
-Women have reported changing what or how they recorded as a result of feeling intimidated by producers' comments whilst in the studio, leaving them unhappy with the end product.
+Women have reported feeling intimidated by producers' comments whilst in the studio, leaving them unhappy with the end product.

 Often studio suites can be quite small.
 Be wary of invading someone's personal space.
 If you’re not sure about squeezing into a spot next to someone to adjust settings or a microphone/equipment, just ask.

 Chaperones should be welcomed if a request has been made to bring one.
-Try not show hostility towards a request for or suggestion of a chaperone.
-If you feel you don't have space to accommodate such requests you might wish to refer the artist to a studio that is able to, or consider look at booking a larger space for the session if possible.
+Do not show hostility towards a request for or suggestion of a chaperone.
+If you feel you don't have space to accommodate such requests you might wish to refer the artist to a studio that is able to.

 By setting these standards, the studio becomes a safer space for creative freedom for all to enjoy without fear of harassment.